 Preliminary proceedings can be applied for ex parte or inter partes, but in practice only inter partes proceedings are used, as French procedural law provides for the possibility to have a case heard within days in case of emergency.
-The time frame for preliminary proceedings is on average between two to four months (and three to six months if the first-instance decision is appealed).
-This time frame can be shortened in case of urgency (which is not a condition to launch preliminary injunction proceedings) and reduced to be heard within weeks or even days.
+The time frame for preliminary proceedings averages between two to four months (and three to six months if the first-instance decision is appealed).
+This time frame can be shortened to within weeks or even days in case of urgency (which is not a condition to launch preliminary injunction proceedings).

 First-instance patent infringement proceedings "on the merits" (main action as opposed to preliminary proceeding) where a counterclaim for invalidity is raised usually last between 18 months to two years.
-In cases where only infringement or invalidity is raised, the time frame is shorter (12 to 18 months).
-In the case of appeals to the Paris court of appeal, a decision is usually handed down in two years.
+In cases where only infringement or invalidity is raised, the time frame is 12 to 18 months.
+In appeals to the Paris court of appeal, a decision is usually handed down in two years.
 Importantly, the appeal is heard de novo.
 Proceedings brought before the highest civil court usually last around 18 months but can only concern points of law.